gkostka/lwext4/README.md

  - extents - fast big file truncate
  - journaling transactions & recovery - power loss resistance

-Lwext4 is an excellent choice for SD/MMC card, USB flash drive or other block based memory device.
-However it is not good for flash memory–based storage devices.
+Lwext4 is an excellent choice for SD/MMC card, USB flash drive or any other wear leveled memory types.
+However it is not good for raw flash devices.

 Feel free to contact me:
 kostka.grzegorz@gmail.com